 The Stroke Prevention Clinic (SPC) is an outpatient clinic for adults who have signs and symptoms of a recent stroke or transient ischemic attack.
-Timely initiation of secondary prevention interventions has been shown to significantly reduce the risk of major stroke after an initial TIA or non-disabling stroke.
-The goal of the clinic is to reduce the incidence of future strokes by: - Expediting assessment & treatment & access to carotid revascularization - Providing quick access to consultation by a stroke specialist & diagnostic testing - Identifying risk factors for stroke - Educating patients & family members about risk factor management HOW TO REFER TO THE STROKE PREVENTION CLINIC?
+The goal of the clinic is to reduce the incidence of future strokes by: - Expediting assessment & treatment & access to carotid revascularization - Providing quick access to consultation by a stroke specialist & diagnostic testing - · Identifying risk factors for stroke - Educating patients & family members about risk factor management HOW TO REFER TO THE STROKE PREVENTION CLINIC?

 A Physician's or Nurse Practitioner's referral is required.
-Complete the dedicated SPC referral form found on https://crsn.ca/en/strokeprevention-clinics 6 - • + Do not delay referring to the SPC if tests are not done or results are not available - send referrals immediately.
+Complete the dedicated SPC referral form found on https://crsn.ca/en/stroke-prevention-clinics

+Do not delay referring to the SPC if tests are not done or results are not available - send referrals immediately.
 All referrals are triaged for urgency using best practice recommendations.
 IF PATIENT PRESENTS TO YOUR OFFICE: